ElianGroff/ezmk/README.md

 To configure, create `ezmk.cfg` file in the project directory.

 - `ping:string` What's printed to the console when `mark()` when fired without any arguments.
-- `debug:bool` If set to true, print's to terminal the raw interpretation of each mark statement.
+- `debug:bool` If set to true, print the raw interpretation of each mark statement to terminal.
 - `presets:dict` Custom keys that load configured format modifiers.
 Defaults include(to change default either override or list in blacklist):
     - `!` as `~b^r#y`
     - `$` as `^lg#g`